singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise1.md

    ![ws name.](media/vmw41.png)

-**Note:** There might be a delay of 10 seconds after clicking on Domain bind, incase _Domain Join Details_ page doesn't appear in 10 seconds then try clicking on **DOMAIN BIND** button again.
+**Note: **After clicking on **DOMAIN BIND** button, there might be a delay of few seconds for the Domain Join Details page to appear.
+Please do not click on **DOMAIN BIND** button again in the mean time.

 ### **Task 4: Provide Domain Join Details**